smoha020/certified-aws-solutions-architect-associate/2-deep-dive/sns.md

 # SNS - Simple Notification Service

 - Why is SNS needed?
 For example, can't we just create some logic in our Order Service to publish messages to all the other services (Inventory, Notification, and Shipping).
-Answer: you need to make the logic yourself which is hard to mannage.
+    - Answer: you need to make the logic yourself which is hard to mannage.
+You will have to write code for the following:
+        - **Decoupling**: The Order Service would have to maintain knowledge of all subscriber services, including their APIs and how to interact with them.
+This leads to tighter coupling.
+Changes to any subscriber (like adding a new one or modifying an existing one) would require updates to the Order Service’s codebase, making it less maintainable.
+        - **Scalability**: The Order Service would need to implement logic to manage the load itself **??**, potentially having to queue messages within its code or using a local load balancer to distribute requests **??**.
+Scaling each subscriber would also require direct modifications to the Order Service, which complicates the architecture and can introduce single points of failure.
+        - **Flexibility**: The Order Service would need to implement conditional logic to determine how to send notifications based on the current method of communication (e.g., moving from email to mobile notifications).
+This would increase complexity and potentially introduce bugs if different notification paths are not properly maintained.
+        - Reliability: The Order Service would need to implement its own retry logic to handle failures when communicating with other services.
+This could involve complex error handling and state management to ensure messages are eventually processed, leading to a less robust system.
+        - **Asynchronous Processing**:
 - Pub/Sub model
 - The event produces only sends messages to one SNS topic
 - Each subscriber to the topic will get all the messages be default (we can filter them, if we want)